Cat Vaccines: Types, Schedules, & More [Vet-Approved Guide]

 A cat getting cat non-core cat vaccines due to individual needs

-Following the vaccine schedule for cats helps ensure that the cat’s immune system is boosted by the vaccine.
-Here is a schedule for the common vaccines that cats need to have:
+Following the prescribed schedule initial vaccination and revaccination helps ensure that the cat’s immune system is boosted effectively.
+The following is the recommended cat vaccination schedule for the most commonly recommended feline vaccines.

 Initial Vaccination